-I have a PhD in Creative and Critical Writing from UEA.
-My thesis considered the relationship between environment, interiority and contemporary poetics; I’m particularly interested in modulations of the pastoral and the sub/urban experience – and one of the concepts I’m developing at the moment is that of the ‘feral’ as a figure for the process of poetic thinking-while-writing.
+I have a PhD in Creative and Critical Writing from UEA; my thesis considered the relationship between environment, interiority and contemporary poetics.
+I’m particularly interested in sound and hearing, modulations of the pastoral and the sub/urban experience.
+One of the concepts I’m developing at the moment is that of the ‘feral’ as a figure for poetic thinking.

-Throughout March 2017, I’ll be giving a series of free poetry and creative writing workshops in the Reading Room at the Wellcome Collection
+Throughout March 2017, I gave a series of free poetry and creative writing workshops in the Reading Room at the Wellcome Collection

 I’m presenting a paper at the ACLA Annual Meeting, Universiteit Utrecht, Netherlands in July 2017.